 We have started work on the Local Plan 2040.
 When adopted by the Council, it will replace the existing Local Plan documents of the former Taunton Deane Borough Council and West Somerset Council.

-Local Plan Issues and Options Document – consultation
+Local Plan Issues and Options Document

-The first stage is the Issues and Options document.
+The first stage was the Issues and Options document.
 The document looks at key issues for our area and suggests ways we can address these.
 The issues we are looking at include how to plan for the places and spaces we live and work in; community services, shops, transport and infrastructure; our wildlife and landscapes; and the climate emergency.

-We have also produced two Topic Papers on two key issues:
+For the Issues and Options consultation we also produced two Topic Papers on two key issues:

 Topic Paper 1: Brief assessment of settlement strategy options